When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Results and Discussion

 \subsection{Scene Reconstruction}

-The following metrics were used to assess the quality and performance of the scene/asset reconstructions:
+The following metrics \cite{visapp24, Stocco2024} were used to assess the quality and performance of the scene/asset reconstructions:

+\textbf{CCD/CMD:} Cloud-cloud distance (CCD) and cloud-mesh distance (CMD) quantify geometric reconstruction accuracy by measuring the point-wise (CCD) or point-to-surface (CMD) nearest-neighbor Euclidean distances (in meters) between a reconstructed point cloud and a reference point cloud (CCD), or reference mesh (CMD).
+Lower CCD/CMD values indicate better geometric alignment.
+CCD and CMD are sensitive to local geometric errors and can capture fine-scale surface discrepancies; however, they may be influenced by point density, noise, and alignment quality, and do not directly reflect the perceptual or semantic correctness.

 \textbf{PSNR:} Peak signal-to-noise ratio (PSNR) quantifies the reconstruction fidelity by comparing the pixel-wise similarity between the rendered and the ground truth images.
-It focuses on pixel intensity differences and is derived from the mean squared error (MSE) or $L_2$ distance between the two images.
+It focuses on pixel intensity differences and is derived from $L_2$ distance between the two images.
+Higher PSNR indicates better reconstruction quality.

-where, $\mathrm{MAX}_I$ is the maximum possible pixel value (e.g., $2^\mathrm{n}$ for $n$-bit images).
-A higher PSNR indicates better reconstruction quality (lower error).
 PSNR can measure even small pixel-level differences but may fail to capture perceptual distortions such as blurriness or loss of structural information.